New York City Schools Offering Calculus Classes

 Bachelor of Arts in Mathematics

-The prerequisites for the major in mathematics include 2 introductory courses in calculus and analytical geometry.
+The prerequisites for the major in mathematics include one year of calculus.
 To earn the degree, students must complete 24 credits of core math courses, a study of symbolic computation, and advanced electives.
 Through the core curriculum, they also pursue topics in, among other subjects, abstract algebra, calculus, mathematical proofs, and vector analysis.

 Bachelor of Arts/Master of Arts in Mathematics